External Hard Drives – And How Do they Stack Up Against Cloud Storage?

-The price of hard drives tend to vary depending on speed, among other things.
+The price of hard drives tends to vary depending on speed, among other things.
 Speaking of which, cheaper hard drives have a speed of 5200 rpm, while the powerful ones have a speed of 7200 rpm.

-You also have the option to choose between a number of hard drives – from a basic one with no added feature, to an advanced one that goes at length to also offer security measure for protecting your files from leaking out.
+You also have the option to choose between a number of hard drives – from a basic one with no added feature to an advanced one that goes at length to also offer security measure for protecting your files from leaking out.

 Hard drives are fragile.
 An easy tumble or outside interference could leave you with a dud of an external hard drive.
 However, if you settle for a quality one, more so those sporting a durable built, then there’s a fair chance they could withstand some major tumbles with no risk of failing.